 Misuse of information by a councillor

-- misuse information which you gained as a councillor
+- misuse of information gained as a councillor

-- use information for a financial benefit or to cause financial harm.
-This is an offence with a maximum penalty of an $11,000 fine or two years imprisonment.
+- uses information for a financial benefit or to cause financial harm

-- give inside information which could influence a reasonable person to decide to buy or sell an asset to another person.
-This is an offence with a maximum penalty of an $110,000 fine or two years imprisonment.
+- gives inside information which could influence a reasonable person to decide to buy or sell an asset to another person.